shaosha-huang/shao-pharmacy-analytics/README.md

 - Quickly identify top customers for loyalty campaigns and upsell opportunities
 - Detect at-risk segments and proactively address churn
 - Track trends in customer satisfaction, purchases, and subscriptions

-Segmentation is available by product, category, and region—enabling managers to set goals, track trends, and export customer lists for targeted retention or win-back campaigns.

 ### Segmentation Criteria